mahe-clearhaus/dev-env/vscode-agents/migrate-workflows.agent.md

 To view if the PR's CI pipeline has passed, first get the pr's number using the list command a gh pr view <PR_NUMBER> --repo <ORG>/<REPO> --json headRefName --jq '.headRefName'

-If there the file you delete sets certain environment variables, such as ENVIRONMENT=test before doing certain things, like calling the rake db:migrate task, then you try setting the same env vars in the migrated solution if things don't work.
+call the new build file build.yml like the deleted one, even though the example has build-and-test.yml

-be sure to `chmod +x build/build.sh` if your migration is calling such a file, as it will likely be needed.
+delete any build/build.sh and instead add the command to the build target in the makefile.